axondeepseg/axondeepseg/docs/source/documentation.rst

 To create a manual mask for training, you can try one of the following:

-* Try segmenting your image with AxonDeepSeg default SEM or TEM models and make manual corrections of the segmentation mask in FSLeyes or GIMP software.
+* Try segmenting your images with AxonDeepSeg's default models and make manual corrections of the segmentation masks in FSLeyes or GIMP software (see section below).
 * Create a new manual mask using GIMP.
 * These options are described in the next section "Manual correction of segmentation masks".